 From there, you’ll see detailed information on the property that you can study to begin building your pitch to the owner.

 Once you’ve fully studied and understood your property of interest, you can use Reonomy to decipher what the fair market value should be for that property.

-As a seasoned commercial real estate investor, you’ll likely understand the necessity of enlisting a certified outside professional to inspect a property in order to ensure that your potential purchase is as described and that the property facilities are in working order.
+As a seasoned commercial real estate investor, you’ll likely understand the necessity of enlisting a certified outside professional to inspect a property, to ensure that your potential purchase is as described and that the property facilities are in working order.

 A local inspector will also help you gain a deeper understanding of the market, and can provide insight into how your potential property stacks up against similar properties in the area.

 Running a property title search will give you peace of mind when buying commercial real estate.

 A property title search will help illuminate whether a property is tied up with liens, mortgages, misattributed seller ownership, tax debt, or other complications that could decrease the value of the property, muddy ownership, or put limitations on the property’s usage.